 Is Hydrocortisone Cream Safe for Dogs?

 As we mentioned above, you will likely see a variety of hydrocortisone cream options on the shelf at your local pharmacy.
-We want to make sure you choose the safest option for your pup, so let’s list a few of our favorites below.
+We want to make sure you choose the safest option for your pup, so we list a few of our favorites below.

 While most over-the-counter creams you find at a local store are likely just fine, there are a few hydrocortisone creams and sprays that are created specifically for dogs.